Agoric/documentation/main/ertp/api/mint.md

 ```

 ## ExtentOps
-All of the difference in how an descOps behaves can be reduced to the behavior of the set operations on quantities (think: arithmetic) such as `empty`, `with`, `without`, `includes`, etc. We extract this custom logic into an extentOps.
-ExtentOps are about extent arithmetic, whereas DescOps are about AssetDescs, which are labeled quantities.
-DescOps use ExtentOps to do their extent arithmetic, and then label the results, making new AssetDescs.
+All of the difference in how an unitOps behaves can be reduced to the behavior of the set operations on extents (think: arithmetic) such as `empty`, `with`, `without`, `includes`, etc. We extract this custom logic into an extentOps.
+ExtentOps are about extent arithmetic, whereas UnitOps are about Units, which are labeled extents.
+UnitOps use ExtentOps to do their extent arithmetic, and then label the results, making new Units.

 ### extentOps.insistKind(allegedExtent)
 - `allegedExtent` `{Extent}`